 The theoretical benefits of increasing the head size in the articulation is a reduced rate of dislocation, one of the more common and debilitating complications of hip surgery.
 By increasing the femoral head size, the surgeon increases the ratio of the diameter of the head to the neck of the prosthesis.
-This reduces the chance that the femoral component will “impinge” on the bone or the rim of the acetabular component, resulting in dislocation.
+This reduces the chance that the femoral component will “impinge” on the bone or the rim of the acetabular component.

 The theoretical benefits of using a slightly larger head in the bearing surface should be considered against the fact that in some bearing surfaces, particularly polyethylene, an increased size of femoral head can result in a slightly increased rate of wear.